Royal Albert Dock, London: Early 21st century

-- Failed redevelopment (2013–2023)
+Failed redevelopment (2013–2023)

 In May 2013, the Mayor of London, Boris Johnson, announced a development of the Royal Albert Dock, reported to be worth £6 billion to the capital's economy and creating over 20,000 jobs.
 The developer was to be Shanghai-based ABP (Advanced Business Park), with CITIC Construction assigned as main contractor, and Multiplex assigned as principal sub-contractor.
 Johnson promised that the development would be the "next Canary Wharf", serving as a gateway for Asian and Chinese businesses, creating 20,000 jobs and adding £6 billion to the UK economy.
 Johnson named the main road serving the development "Mandarin Street" to attract Chinese businesses.

 Construction officially began in June 2017.
 Phase 1 of the project was completed in the first quarter of 2018, consisting of 21 buildings with 460,000 sq ft of office space and 140,000 sq ft of retail and public realm.
 Phase 2 was designed to begin late 2020, consisting of further office and retail spaces, along with residential units and membership clubs.

 In February 2022, the business park was described as a half finished, abandoned and mostly empty "ghost town" and white elephant with less than 10% of units ever being occupied.
 It has become a favoured filming location "because there are never any people around".

 The Financial Times suggested in early 2022 that, "the Albert Dock development owned by Beijing-based Advanced Business Park, is on the brink of collapse after creditors appointed administrators to recover unpaid debts".

-- Renewed redevelopment (2024–present)
+Renewed redevelopment (2024–present)

 In July 2022, PwC was appointed as liquidator to 23 companies within the ABP Group and the development was subsequently sold to property firm DPK led by amateur jockey David Maxwell.
 In February 2024, it was reported that two of the blocks would be converted into student accommodation, with the remaining blocks being repurposed for office, research, healthcare and educational uses.
 Thirty acres of derelict land adjacent to the scheme remains in GLA ownership.
+In July 2026, Firma Partners provided a £113m loan to DPK Group to fund the conversion of 20 former ABP buildings (450,000 sq ft) into a purpose-built student accommodation (PBSA) scheme of 1,085 beds, to be operated by Homes for Students on completion.
+The 18-month construction programme should be completed by late 2027.